-Neurodegenerative Diseases and Disorders is an online journal which facilitates the new interventions and discoveries in neurodegenerative diseases and disorders.
-It covers all areas of neurodegenerative diseases including Alzheimer’s disease, Parkinson’s disease, amyotropic lateral sclerosis, Huntington’s disease and related neurological and psychiatric disorders.
+Neurodegenerative Diseases and Disorders is an online journal that facilitates the new interventions and discoveries in neurodegenerative diseases and disorders.
+It covers all areas of neurodegenerative diseases including Alzheimer’s disease, Parkinson’s disease, amyotrophic lateral sclerosis, Huntington’s disease and related neurological and psychiatric disorders.

 Neurodegenerative Diseases and Disorders is a bimonthly journal and accepts high-quality papers in the form of either short reports or articles from a broad spectrum of scientific research areas ranging from molecular and cell biology to neuroscience, pharmacology, genetics and clinical sciences.

-Journal of Neurodegenerative Diseases is a peer-reviewed, open access journal that publishes original research articles, review articles, and clinical studies related to all aspects of neurodegenerative diseases.
-To submit manuscript send us an e-mail attachment to the Editorial Office at [email protected] or through online submission at insightjournals
+Journal of Neurodegenerative Diseases and Disorders is a peer-reviewed, open access journal that publishes original research articles, review articles, and clinical studies related to all aspects of neurodegenerative diseases.
+To submit manuscript send us an e-mail attachment to the Editorial Office at [email protected]

 Neurodegenerative diseases are incurable conditions that are result of the progressive degeneration and/or death of nerve cells/ neurons.
 Neurodegenerative diseases affect many of your body's activities, such as balance, movement, talking, breathing, and heart function.
 Many of these diseases are genetic but they can also be caused by some medical condition such as alcoholism, a tumor, or a stroke or even by toxins, chemicals, and viruses.

 Many neurodegenerative diseases including amyotrophic lateral sclerosis, Parkinson's, Alzheimer's, and Huntington's occur as a result of neurodegenerative processes.
 Such diseases are incurable, resulting in progressive degeneration and/or death of neuron cells.